 Nine months and three days after September 11, 2001, I raised my right hand and swore to defend this nation against all enemies—foreign and domestic.
 Two things happened that day.
 I joined the United States Army to become a medic, and my medical career began.
-Upon swearing in, I falsely assumed that our most fierce enemy would be the extremist groups inhabiting the deserts of Southwest Asia.
-Little did I know, the enemy that we needed to face was already living in our neighborhoods in the form of non-communicable diseases, divorce, poverty, and poor knowledge.
+Upon swearing in, I falsely assumed that America’s most fierce enemy inhabited the deserts of Southwest Asia, but the United States was invaded by our worst enemy long before 9/11.

 In 2001, noncommunicable diseases—which are linked to lifestyle choices—killed approximately 1,349,760 people in the United States.
 That’s equivalent to 450 September 11ths!
 In addition, 940,000 marriages ended in divorce, 32.9 million people were living in poverty, and 35.2 million Americans—under 24 years of age—had not completed their high school education.
 All of these killers are linked to lifestyle choices.
 Lifestyle choices are associated with our level of knowledge.